-After a period of review of the Telecoms Package, the EC introduced amending legislation with respect to the USD.
-The amending legislation, Directive 2009/136/EC was published in the Official Journal (OJ) on 18 December 2009 (the 2009 USD).
-Among other changes, the 2009 USD had the effect of amending Directive 2002/22/EC (the 2002 USD).
-This legislation must be transposed into national legislation within MS by 25 May 2011.
+After a period of review of the Telecoms Package, the EC introduced amending legislation with respect namely to the Directive 2002/22/EC (the 2002 USD).
+The amending legislation, Directive 2009/136/EC, was published in the Official Journal (OJ) on 18 December 2009 (the 2009 USD).
+This legislation must be transposed into national legislation within Member States by 25 May 2011.